amd/node-scraper/README.md

 ## nodescraper integration
 Nodescraper can be integrated inside another Python tool by leveraging its classes and functionality.
-See bellow for a comprehensive example on how to create plugins and run the associated data collection and analysis.
+See below for a comprehensive example on how to create plugins and run the associated data collection and analysis.
 Sample run command:
 ```